yuanfang313/CIM642_Physical_Computing/note/readme.md

 ### 0. Interpretation;
 "Press the button" is a behavior that we normaly would say in the daily life.

-However, think again about this behavior -- look it as a more microcosmic way.
-Then you would probaly say, "I press and release the button" (which is so inappropriate to say in normal context, ulessing you're making a joke!)
+However, think again about this behavior -- look it in a more microcosmic way.
+Then you would probaly say, "I press and release the button" (which is so inappropriate to say in normal context, uless you're making a joke!)

 But for computers to understand the behavior, "press the button", sometimes the nerdy expression, "press and release the button" is still not enough.